nithinth7/plugin-opensmile/README.md

 # Cordova Hello World Plugin

-Simple plugin that returns your string prefixed with hello.
+Simple plugin that create a csv file and store the output of opensmile tool for audio recordings.

 Greeting a user with "Hello, world" is something that could be done in JavaScript.
 This plugin provides a simple example demonstrating how Cordova plugins work.